FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 Branch Strategies
 -----------------

-A branch is a new/separate version of the main repository used to develop new features for the repository.
+A branch is a series of commits that are independent of any other lines of development and is typically used to develop new features for the repository.
 The default branch for the FtcRobotController repository, and its forks and clones, is 'master' (though for all newer repositories created by GitHub the default branch is called 'main').
 Using branches judiciously can help developers collaborate on a common set of software by isolating changes, keeping the default branch clean, and providing